 Should we be grateful for extra legroom seats?

-Airlines invested a lot into reducing the personal space of their passengers.
-The tactics for cramming in as many people as a cabin can possibly accommodate illustrate the length companies are willing to go for increasing revenue.
+Airlines invested a lot in reducing the personal space of their passengers.
+The tactics for cramming in as many people as a cabin can possibly accommodate illustrate the lengths companies are willing to go for increasing revenue.